Airline Refundable Robbery - 2024 Review

 What if you buy this seat and the date of your important event changes at the last minute?
 The airline will be happy to make these changes for you (if possible), but they will charge you a $200 administrative fee for the trouble.

-And what if the event gets canceled and you just want a refund?
+And what if the event gets cancelled and you just want a refund?

 Now that's something the airline simply won't do.
 A refund is out of the question unless you had the foresight to buy a refundable ticket in the first place.
 And what would the airline charge for this sort of flexibility?